 Annex.
 Defining the fixed points of the International Temperature Scale of 1990

-The fixed points of the International Temperature Scale of 1990 (ITS-90) of interest to meteorological measurements are contained in Table 2.A.1, while secondary reference points of interest to meteorological measurements are contained in Table 2.A.2.
+The fixed points of the International Temperature Scale of 1990 (ITS-90) of interest to meteorological measurements are contained in Table 2.A.1.

 The standard method of interpolating between the fixed points uses formulae to establish the relation between indications of the standard instruments and the values of the ITS-90 (BIPM, 1990).
 The standard instrument used from –259.34 °C to 961.78 °C is a platinum resistance thermometer.